qiekn/QEngine/README.md

 class Cube : public VariantBase {
     VARIANT(Cube);
-    IGNORE_REQUIRES(); // Editor will not introduce any dependency check for this variant
+    IGNORE_QUERIES(); // Editor will not introduce any query based dependency check for this variant
-      // or
+      // optionally:
-    REQUIRES(Position, Scale); // Editor will enforce input variants as requirements
+    REQUIRES(Position, Scale); // You can still enforce input variants as requirements by hand.
+    // This is OK even if the query based dependency check is enabled, still parsed and still enforced

 public:
     float width = 50.0f; PROPERTY()